Skip to content

 3. If your keratoconus is stable and you don't wear contact lenses, an eye check during pregnancy is still a good idea to confirm there is no progression.

-4. If you have allergies such as hay fever, ask your obstetrician what allergy medications are safe in pregnancy — particularly those that affect the eyes.
+4. If you have allergies such as hay fever, ask your obstetrician which allergy medications are safe in pregnancy — particularly those that affect the eyes.

 5. Have your thyroid hormone levels checked.